joejoe909/RandomRects/README.md

 # Random Rectangles
 #### This Qt Widgets Project uses the C++ random library to generate random rectangles within a Qt Widgets MainWindow.
 Users can regenerate them simply by clicking within the window or resizing.

-#### Thus you can get pleasing output as such:
+#### Thus, you experience pleasing output as such:
 <img src="Repo Screenshot.png">

-#### Thus number of Rectangles drawn can be adjusted by changing the for loop in the paintEvent function.
-The geometry of the rectangles and color range can be adjusted here as well.
+#### The number of rectangles drawn can be adjusted by changing the for loop in the paintEvent function.
+The geometry of the rectangles and color range can also be adjusted here.
 ``` C++
 void MainWindow::paintEvent(QPaintEvent *event)
 {